openpacemaker

 Not a spreadsheet.

-OpenPacemaker exists because serious runners deserve better than guesswork — and most of us can't afford a personal coach.
+OpenPacemaker exists because serious athletes deserve better than guesswork — and most of us can’t afford a personal coach.
+It exists because good coaches deserve better than spending their weekends writing post-run summaries.

-A good running coach charges £100–300 a month.
-They'll review your week, adjust your plan, and answer your questions — but probably not at 6am when you're about to head out the door, and not the moment you finish a tough interval session and want to know if it went well.
+A good running or cycling coach charges £100–300 a month.
+They’ll review your week, adjust your plan, and answer your questions — but probably not at 6am when you’re about to head out, and not the moment you finish a tough interval and want to know if it went well.

 Generic training plans don’t know you.